acss-io/atomizer/docs/guides/shorthand.md

 }
 ```

-It would also be possible to enforce order (i.e., `width,style,color`) to prevent such duplication, but you&#39;d still end up with a lot of redundancy.
+It would also be possible to enforce order (i.e., `width, style, color`) to prevent such duplication, but you&#39;d still have a lot of redundancy.
 For example:

 -   _Bd(1px,solid,#000)_
 -   _Bd(1px,solid,#ccc)_